wp-plugins/custom-banners/readme.txt

 - To output a specific Banner, place the shortcode [banner id=123] in the desired area of the Page or Post Content.
 - To output a Random Banner from a Specific Group, place the shortcode [banner group='test'] in the desired area of the Page or Post Content.
 - To control the postion of the Caption, use the attribute caption_position="left".
 Acceptable values are left, right, top, bottom.
 For example, [banner caption_positon="left"].
+- To use an image tag, instead of background image, for the banner, add the attribute "use_image_tag=true" to your banner shortcode.
+For example, [banner use_image_tag=true].

 = Outputting Fading or Sliding Banners =
 * NOTE: This feature requires the Pro version of Custom Banners: http://goldplugins.com/our-plugins/custom-banners/